NoraCodes/nora.codes/content/post/system76-thelio-review.md

 gen 2 hub either atop the machine or on your desk or console just beside it for easy access.

+Having machined cutouts for the back panel I/O is a boon for reliability and durability, but it does make upgrading the motherboard very difficult.
+On the other hand, System76 has chosen relatively high-end motherboards which are likely to be supported for some time; AMD in particular plans to release new CPUs on Socket AM4 as far out at 2022, making Thelio a long-term investment for those willing to pull out the guts of their machines once or twice.

 ## The Mechanics

 Clustering all the ports on the back contributes to the overall